Action - Set Screen Orientation

 Warning: This function is not officially supported by Android and might not work on all devices.
 Some apps like launchers or games might crash when the screen can not be changed to the rotation required by the app.

-- Reset to default: Resets to the device default so the device can use the orientation it wants to
+- Reset to default: Reset to device default so the orientation is determined by the system

 - Landscape: Force landscape

 - Sensor: Force the use of the sensor detected orientation, even when an app requests landscape only

 - Don't use sensor: Don't allow the use of the sensor to determine the orientation

 - Sensor Landscape: Landscape or reverse landscape as determined by the sensor (from Android 2.3)

 - Sensor Portrait: Portrait or reverse portrait as determined by the sensor (from Android 2.3)

 - Reverse Landscape: Force reverse landscape (from Android 2.3)

 - Reverse Portrait: Force reverse portrait (from Android 2.3)